 Money Matters Program

 The Office of Scholarships & Financial Aid at Fayetteville State University is committed to educating our students on financial literacy.
 We desire our students to make informed financial decisions from college to career.
 We have developed partnerships with campus departments and the community to ensure our students receive the information needed to understand Money Matters.
-Below is a guide to what we offer and a link to external resources.
+Below you will find videos and a guide to what we offer with links to external resources.

 The Office of Scholarships & Financial Aid offers a variety of services to our students to help in making informed decisions.